 With these, you’re relying on the website to identify any problems.
 We often recommend ipleak.net to test your connection whenever you setup your VPN.
 To do so, you follow the steps above – that works to see how well the VPN is working when the encrypted “tunnel” is active and stable.

 But, you can also check how well your VPN is working when the tunnel gets disrupted.
 To do that, connect to your VPN first, then open ipleak.net.
-Once you’ve confirmed that the connection is working properly, manually interrupt it while still running your VPN – this means either turn off your Wi-Fi or pull the ethernet cable.
+Once you’ve confirmed that the connection is working properly, manually interrupt it while still running your VPN – this means either turn off your Wi-Fi router or pull the ethernet cable.
 After a few moments, reconnect and see how the VPN holds up.
 Use ipleak, and other testing sites to check.

 Doing this will detect any obvious problems with your VPN.